What can I expect during the hospital stay?

 The amount of movement you achieve should be close to that of a normal hip.
 That said, existing scar tissue, contractures of the hip joint, severity of arthritis, pain tolerance, motivation for exercise, body size, and other variables profoundly affect how much mobility a person will get.
 For most patients, the amount of hip movement gained after replacement allows them to engage in all activities of daily life.

-Should I exercise after hip replacement?
+Should I exercise after surgery?

 Yes.
 A regular program of light aerobic exercise is beneficial from many standpoints, and will optimize the outcome of your hip replacement.
 After your six- week post-operative appointment, recommended exercises include walking, swimming, golf, hiking, treadmill walking, stair climbers, light aerobics, weight training, and elliptical exercise equipment.